Arrive Yangon, Myanmar

 After breakfast on board ‘Sanctuary Ananda,’ explore Nyaung Oo Market and observe the locals selling and bartering for goods.
 Return to the ship for lunch and begin your cruise along the Irrawaddy River.
 Listen to a special onboard talk about Myanmar’s history and vision for the future, followed by demonstrations of the longyi (traditional Burmese cloth worn by men and women) and thanakha (a white cosmetic paste made from ground bark).

 Cruising the Irrawaddy | U Bein Bridge

 Today, learn the secrets of Burmese cuisine during a cooking demonstration at a delightful Chef’s Table experience.
 After lunch, disembark to visit Sagaing, a former royal city renowned for its monasteries, pagodas and stupas.
-Proceed to Amarapura, where you embark by boat to view the picturesque U Bein Bridge — the oldest and longest teakwood bridge in the world — for a spectacular Scenic Sundowner.
+Proceed to Amarapura, where you embark by boat to view the picturesque U Bein Bridge — the oldest and longest teakwood bridge in the world.
 Watch locals riding bikes, carrying crops and commuting from work cross this tall, iconic landmark for an insight into everyday life here as well as an ideal sunset photo opportunity.